Pope Leo XIV to declare 15-year-old computer whiz, known as God's influencer, a saint

-VATICAN CITY (AP) — Pope Leo XIV was set to declare a 15-year-old computer whiz, Carlo Acutis, the first millennial saint on Sunday, giving the next generation of Catholics a relatable role model who used technology to spread the faith and earn the nickname “God’s influencer.”
+VATICAN CITY (AP) — Pope Leo XIV presided Sunday over the canonization of the Catholic Church's first millennial saint, a 15-year-old computer whiz who used technology to spread the faith and earned the nickname “God’s influencer.”

-An open-air Mass in St. Peter’s Square, the first saint-making ceremony of Leo's pontificate, was expected to draw hundreds of thousands of people and was also set to canonize another popular Italian figure who died young, Pier Giorgio Frassati.
+Tens of thousands of people packed St. Peter’s Square for the open-air Mass that would declare Carlo Acutis a saint.
+The first saint-making ceremony of Leo’s pontificate was also set to canonize Pier Giorgio Frassati, another popular Italian figure who died young.

+Leo, history's first American pope, made an unscripted appearance to the crowd before the Mass began, welcoming “so many young people who have come for this Holy Mass."

+"Truly, it’s a blessing of the Lord,” he said as he urged them to remain in the piazza after the service so he could greet them from his popemobile.

 Acutis was born on May 3, 1991, in London to a wealthy but not particularly observant Catholic family.
 They moved back to Milan soon after he was born and he enjoyed a typical, happy childhood, albeit marked by increasingly intense religious devotion.